 The Germans were unable to press the advantage Haber had given them, because frontline commanders hadn’t put much faith in the plans of a civilian and so hadn’t prepared to push through the opening the gas attack created.
 “I was a college professor, and therefore not to be heeded,” Haber later complained.
 But, once again, using chemistry, he had altered the course of history.
 The attack at Ypres initiated a ghastly cycle, as each side sought—and deployed—ever more potent chemical weapons.
 After chlorine came phosgene, hydrogen cyanide, diphenylarsine chloride, cyanogen chloride, and bis(2-chloroethyl) sulfide, otherwise known as mustard gas.
 In 1919 Haber was awarded a Nobel Prize for his work on ammonia synthesis.
 Not surprisingly, given what he’d done in the interim, the award is one of the most controversial in Nobel history.

 The story of Fritz Haber’s work to feed humanity on the one hand and gas it on the other lies at the center of Frank A. von Hippel’s The Chemical Age.
 For von Hippel, a professor of ecotoxicology at Northern Arizona University, the story turns out to be an unusually personal one.
 Von Hippel’s great-grandfather was James Franck, a German physicist who won his own Nobel Prize, in 1925, for his research on electrons.
 During World War I, Franck was assigned to Haber’s institute in Berlin.
 Among his duties was testing the efficacy of gas masks and filters.
-(Other scientists on the testing crew included Otto Hahn, who received a Nobel Prize in physics in 1944, and Hans Geiger, who later invented the Geiger counter.)
+(Other scientists on the testing crew included Otto Hahn, who received a Nobel Prize in chemistry in 1944, and Hans Geiger, who later invented the Geiger counter.)
 The testing was performed by sealing crew members into a room, filling it with poison gas, and having them stay there until they felt their masks starting to fail.
 Needless to say, the work was extremely dangerous.
 Had things gone ever so slightly differently, von Hippel might never have been born.

 Von Hippel is interested in the ways people have solved problems with chemicals and, in the process, created new problems.
 He introduces his book with the example of Thomas Midgely Jr., who, in 1921, discovered that he could eliminate “knocking”—essentially tiny explosions—in car engines by lacing gasoline with tetraethyl lead.
 Over the next fifty years, some six trillion gallons of leaded gasoline were produced and combusted.
 Lead is toxic—in the course of his research, Midgely himself suffered lead poisoning—and the price of eliminating knocking turned out to be neurological damage in kids all over the world.
 (Studies suggest that this damage persists into adulthood.)
 But Midgely was just getting going.